gitJackG/nft-analytics/README.md

 - View collection metadata and images
 - Display NFTs in each collection
 - Background jobs with Sidekiq for fetching/updating data
-- Display collection and nft analytics with ClickHouse (Work in progress)
+- Display collection and nft analytics with ClickHouse

+## TODO
+- Update what analytics to show
+- Update UI
+- Add jobs for other type of data (nft metada?)

 ## Technologies
 - Ruby on Rails